DestroyerIV/TelegramBot-nodejs/readme.md

   > *Establish the service to request*
    `var bus = EMTToken("bus")` or `var geo = EMTToken("geo")`
    ### Make a request
-  > *we will make a basic request in the following way*
+  > *we will make a basic request in the following way. the property 'today'*
   ```
   bus.getCalendar(today).then(function(res){
   console.log(res.resultValues)